bahtibek-an/Frontend-my_pokemon/README.md

-# Welcome to my pokemon app <a https://davron-qwasar-pokemon01.netlify.app/">Welcome to My Pokemon App</a>
+# Welcome to my pokemon app <a https://davron-qwasar-pokemon01.netlify.app/"> Welcome to My Pokemon App </a>

 ---